"That window is crap!" I blurted out.

-She looked scared to believe me but terribly relieved.
+She looked scared to believe me but relieved.

 The mother of an adorable daughter, age 5, had just confessed her concern about missing "the window" of opportunity for music study.
-I'd explained to her that her daughter, Sarah, should probably wait another year before starting lessons with me.
-Sarah is just starting kindergarten this year.
+I'd just suggested that her daughter, Sarah, wait another year before starting lessons with me.
+Sarah is just starting kindergarten.
 I think she'll do much better if she waits a little bit longer.
 She has some physical challenges and spends time working on strength and coordination with her Occupational Therapist.
 She's obviously bright and I'm certain she'll do well when she does start.
 In my professional opinion now is simply not the best time for her.

-Long before there were studies about when children "should" start music lessons, there were still people who could make you feel bad about your parenting choices.
-There have always been people ready to pounce on a nervous parent.
+Long before there were studies about when children "should" start music lessons, there were still people who could make you feel bad about your parenting.
+People seem poised and ready to pounce on nervous parents.

-When I was six months pregnant with my first child a meddling old woman asked me, "Are you reading to him?"
+When I was six months pregnant with my son Bryce, an older woman asked me, "Are you reading to him?"

 "Uh, no," I answered, not even sure what she meant.
 I thought I was doing pretty well since he was hearing fabulous music in utero on a daily basis.

 "Oh, they can hear for months before they're born and you need to begin reading WAY before they're born."

 It wasn't enough for her that I was playing him beautiful music.
 (I'd just recorded an entire album of Debussy when I was six months pregnant with Bryce.
 I remember it vividly.
 He fell asleep when I was playing Jimbo's Lullaby and started kicking frantically when I started Golliwogg's Cakewalk.
 It was very distracting!)

 She thought I needed to be reading aloud to him.
 It was my first run-in with guilt before birth.